Master in Energy Efficient Building Design: Career Path

 • Hold a bachelor's degree: Most programs require applicants to have a bachelor's degree in a related field, such as architecture, engineering, or construction management.

-• Meet language requirements: Many programs require applicants to demonstrate proficiency in English, either through a standardized test such as the TOEFL or by submitting transcripts from a degree program taught in English.
+• Meet language requirements: Many programs require applicants to demonstrate proficiency in English through a standardized test such as the TOEFL or by submitting transcripts from a degree program taught in English.

-• Have relevant work experience: While not always required, some programs may prefer applicants who have relevant work experience in the field of sustainable design or construction.
+• Relevant work experience: While not always required, some programs may prefer applicants with relevant work experience in sustainable design or construction.

 • Meet any additional requirements: Some programs may have additional requirements, such as minimum GPA or prerequisite coursework.
-It is important to check the specific requirements for the program you are interested in.
+It is essential to check the specific program requirements you are interested in.

 Knowledge and Skills